Math-ias/scdr/README.md

 `-f FILE, --file=FILE` To use a file with words (every new line) to find definitions of.

-`-a, --alternating` To alternate the background colors of the definitions to make them more distinguishable.

-`-s, --sane` To keep the output sane, no alternating background colors
+`-a, --noalternating` To keep the output sane, no alternating background colors.

-`-b, --boring` To have the output boring with no color or bolding, this is mainly useful for piping output.
+`-b, --noformat` To have the output boring with no color or bolding, this is mainly useful for piping output.
+This removes all formatting.

 `-o FILE, --output=FILE` To choose a location for a text file to output to.
 This will not have any colors or bolding since that is very messy (ANSI codes and everything)